dbaldes/getOnvifInfo/README.md

 # ONVIF Camera Information Retrieval Tool

-This is a simple python script that retrieves available RTSP stream URLs and, optionally, device capabilities from an ONVIF camera.
+This is a simple python script that retrieves available RTSP stream URLs and, optionally, device capabilities and device information from an ONVIF camera.
 I found that it is often difficult to find the stream URLs and other information of a camera without such a tool.

 ## Installation